-Check out this article from our Help Center which walks you through a detailed process of how to translate your posts into multiple languages!
+This article from our Help Center will walk you through a detailed process of how to translate your posts into multiple languages!

 It’s incredibly easy and should only take your team a few minutes to set up!
 No external apps or software required so you can start taking advantage of all the benefits of localization right away!